 - Are there any RCT's?

 - Are there experts you rely on?

 - Are there key studies that people talk about?

 - Good idea to read them if you haven't already

 - Good to know level of evidence

-- Good to know if effects are modest
+- Good to know effect sizes

 - Is your evidence based on experience?

 - Are you responding to clients' expressed needs?

 - Have you tried different approaches and found one that is good?
 If so, think about how you know it is good.